Shagshag/prestashop-documentation/ContextCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Context.php line 35
+* This property is defined in [classes/Context.php line 35](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Context.php#35)

 ### $cart